Let's Talk

 PHP

-PHP is a scripting language used by web developers.
-It stands for Hypertext Pre-processor, which earlier stood for Personal Home Pages.
+PHP is a widely used scripting language in the world of web development.
+It stands for Hypertext Pre-processor, which originally stood for Personal Home Pages.
+This versatile language allows developers to create dynamic and interactive web pages that can respond to user input and perform various tasks.

 Plugin